thejaminator/slist/README.md

 # Slist
 A spruced up version of the built-in python list.

-More post fixed methods for lovely chaining!
+More post-fixed methods for lovely chaining!

 Leverage the latest mypy features to spot errors during coding.